jadecobra/python_tdd_exercises/source/data_structures/booleans/truth_table/02_logical_conjunction.rst

     # AttributeError
     # TypeError

-* I change the :doc:`function signature </functions/functions>` to include a positional argument
+* I will make the :doc:`function signature </functions/functions>` to include a positional argument

   .. code-block:: python